thunlp/TransNet/README.md

 # TransNet
 Source code and datasets of IJCAI2017 paper "TransNet: Translation-Based Network Representation Learning for Social Relation Extraction".

+This work is selected as an example of the [“MLTrain”](http://auai.org/uai2017/training.php) training event in UAI 2017 (The Conference on Uncertainty in Artificial Intelligence).
+We release an ipython notebook that demonstrates the algorithm of TransNet.
+Details please refer to the "ipynb" directory.

 ## Datasets
 This folder "data" contains three different scales of datasets extracted from [Aminer](https://cn.aminer.org/).
 Please unzip the "data.zip" file before using it.